dotbitHQ/dotbit-did-spec/README.md

 .bit (dotbit) is a distributed, open-source, and DID naming system on the Nervos blockchain.

-.bit's goal is to map human-readable names like `satoshi.bit` to machine-readable identifiers such as blockchain addresses or social profile names.
+The goal of .bit is to map human-readable names like `satoshi.bit` to machine-readable identifiers, such as blockchain addresses or social profile names.

-Unlike other naming systems, .bit allows users to use .bit with different blockchain address, such as Ethereum addresses, Tron addresses or even Dogecoin addresses.
+Unlike other naming systems, .bit allows users to use .bit with different blockchain addresses, such as Ethereum addresses, Tron addresses, or even Dogecoin addresses.

 This DID method specification has two purposes:
-1. to wrap existing .bit account as DIDs to be interoperable with applications relying on Decentralized Identifiers
+1. To wrap existing .bit accounts as DIDs to be interoperable with applications relying on Decentralized Identifiers.
-2. to define a canonical way to augment .bit names with DID capabilities such as services and verification methods.
+2. To define a canonical way to augment .bit names with DID capabilities such as services and verification methods.

 ## DID Method Name